Thumb Carpometacarpal (CMC) Arthritis

 Mild cases of thumb CMC arthritis may be treated with splinting of the thumb, avoiding aggravating activities such as pinching, anti-inflammatories, therapy, and/or cortisone injections.
 While non-surgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

 Arthroscopic CMC Surgery (Minimally Invasive)

-Orthopaedic hand surgeon Tyson Cobb, MD performs arthroscopic CMC surgery as a minimally invasive method of relieving thumb CMC arthritis pain.
-During surgery, small (approximately 1/4 inch) incisions are made at the base of the thumb through which an arthroscope (small video camera) is inserted to allow Dr. Cobb to view the surgery on a monitor.
+A surgeon can perform arthroscopic CMC surgery as a minimally invasive method of relieving thumb CMC arthritis pain.
+During surgery, small (approximately 1/4 inch) incisions are made at the base of the thumb through which an arthroscope (small video camera) is inserted to allow the surgeon to view the surgery on a monitor.
 Special instrumentation is used to remove the arthritis.
 This technique results in smaller incisions, less scarring, less pain, faster recovery and usually no stitches.
-Studies have shown that Dr. Cobb’s technique (which is the only minimally invasive treatment option for severe, end-stage thumb arthritis) results in return to normal activity/work in approximately one half of the time required for the open procedure.
+Studies have shown that this technique (which is the only minimally invasive treatment option for severe, end-stage thumb arthritis) results in return to normal activity/work in approximately one half of the time required for the open procedure.

 Traditional Open (LRTI) Thumb CMC Surgery

 The older traditional CMC open surgery is also known as LRTI, which stands for Ligament Reconstruction Tendon Interposition.
 LRTI requires a large open incision and removal of the entire trapezium bone.
 Then, a second incision is made to remove a tendon from the arm.
 This tendon is used to fill the gap left by the removed bone; a surgical pin is often used.
 A cast is typically applied for 4-6 weeks.
 This older traditional method has many disadvantages including potentially large painful scars, long recovery times, and thumb motion is often limited.